Signs and Symptoms of TMJ Disorder in Austin

 - Sleeping on your stomach

-When you begin TMJ treatment at Barton Oaks Dental Group, you will get in-office TMJ treatment, and our Austin TMJ dentist will also discuss some lifestyle changes you can make at home that will lessen your painful TMJ symptoms.
+When you begin TMJ treatment at Barton Oaks Dental Group, you will get in-office TMJ treatment, and your TMJ dentist will also discuss some lifestyle changes you can make at home that will lessen your painful TMJ symptoms.

 TMJ Treatment with Dr. Nemeth

-Through a series of comprehensive occlusal management courses, Dr. Nemeth has gained refined treatment skills in the areas of temporomandibular joint dysfunction and restorative orthodontic/orthopedic treatment.
+Through comprehensive occlusal management courses, Dr. Nemeth has gained refined treatment skills in temporomandibular joint dysfunction and restorative orthodontic/orthopedic treatment.
 Incorporating the proper neuromuscular principles allows her to determine the best tooth alignment, which will provide not only a more predictable and comfortable bite but a better posture overall.
-Whether you’re in need of managing your temporomandibular pain or you need a comprehensive bite reconstruction, Dr. Nemeth uses careful quantitative analysis of occlusion and the interdependence of muscles, joints, and its relationship to the central nervous system to achieve the best restorative outcome.
+Whether you need to manage your temporomandibular pain or a comprehensive bite reconstruction, Dr. Nemeth uses careful quantitative analysis of occlusion and the interdependence of muscles, joints, and their relationship to the central nervous system to achieve the best restorative outcome.

-GNM occlusion focuses on analyzing and determining a starting treatment position where jaw joints and muscles are allowed to adapt to a healing process eliminating torque and tension in the masticatory and cervical systems.
+GNM occlusion focuses on analyzing and determining a starting treatment position where jaw joints and muscles can adapt to a healing process, eliminating torque and tension in the masticatory and cervical systems.
 Most commonly, patients report a reduction of headaches, neck pain, and jaw joint relaxation.

 Find Out More About TMJ Disorder in Austin, TX